 I use the mouse to accomplish this step.
-Start by typing "=SUM(", then click on cell B5 in Dept A, hold the shift key down, and click cell B5 in Dept D.
+Start by typing "=SUM(", then click on cell B5 in Dept A, hold the shift key down, and the Dept D tab.

 3. Copy - Copy the formula down and across to complete the consolidation, and you are done.